-In the bowl of an electric stand mixer, add yeast mixture, remaining 1 Tbsp + 2 tsp sugar, 1 1/2 cups flour, 1 1/2 tsp salt and vegetable oil and mix to combine.
+Add remaining sugar (1 Tbsp + 2 tsp sugar), 1 1/2 cups flour, 1 1/2 tsp salt and vegetable oil and mix on medium speed, to combine.

-Add in remaining 1 1/2 cups flour and knead mixture for 7 minutes until the dough is smooth and elastic.
-The dough should pull away from the sides of the bowl but still be slightly sticky.
+Add in remaining 1 1/2 cups flour and knead mixture for 5-7 minutes, until the dough is smooth and elastic.
+The dough should pull away from the sides of the bowl but still be slightly sticky to the touch.
 Add remaining 1/4 cup of flour, if needed.

-Transfer dough to a large, greased bowl and cover with a dry towel or plastic wrap.
-Allow to rest in a warm place until double in size (about 1 - 1 1/2 hours).
+Transfer dough to a large, greased bowl and cover tightly with plastic wrap.
+Allow to rest in a warm place until double in size (about 1 to 1 1/2 hours).

 Once risen, punch dough down and divide it into 12 equal parts.
-Roll each piece of dough into a 9in rope and transfer to a greased cookie sheet.
-Cover and let rise again for 1 hour.
+Roll each piece of dough into a 9 inch rope and transfer to a greased cookie sheet.
+Cover with plastic wrap and let rise again for 1 hour.

 Adapted from Cooking Classy

 Have you tried this recipe?!